stevejay/middleengine-website/src/posts/2020-08-23-a-performance-testing-gotcha-with-the-canvas-web-api.md

 $destContext.drawImage($sourceCanvas, 0, 0, 300, 300, 0, 0, 900, 900);
 ```

-When I ran the test in Chrome v84 on macOS v10.15 (Catalina), my laptop froze and then crashed a few moments later.
+When I ran the test in Chrome v84 on macOS v10.15, my laptop froze and then crashed after a few moments.
 I tried [a new test](https://jsbench.me/nmke2uordl/1) with a smaller destination canvas which froze the Web page for a minute or so but did prevent a crash.
 But the result of that test was too good to be true: the browser was able to manage over 300,000 `drawImage` operations per second.

 My understanding is that the `drawImage` action does not always get executed immediately.
 The action might instead get queued as part of a batching mechanism used to cut the number of GPU render calls.
 These calls are expensive so it is worth the browser performing this optimisation.
 Thus the `drawImage` call only has to queue the action.
 This speed encourages the [benchmarking code](https://benchmarkjs.com/) to invoke it many times to improve the accuracy of the test.
 Now there will be many pending `drawImage` actions which, when flushed, could overload the system.

 ## Finding a fix

-I reasoned that the answer was to find a way to flush the batched action within the test body.
+I reasoned that I had to find a way to flush the batched action within the test body.
 The WebKit performance tests in the Chromium source code [include tests for `drawImage`](https://github.com/chromium/chromium/blob/2ca8c5037021c9d2ecc00b787d58a31ed8fc8bcb/third_party/blink/perf_tests/canvas/draw-dynamic-canvas-2d-to-hw-accelerated-canvas-2d.html).
 They use a completion action to trigger flushing:

 ```js
 function ensureComplete() {